StinkyDubeau/hogs-api/API Documentation.md

 # How to use hogs-api
 The hogs-api is a REST api.
-An API_KEY header is expected in the header of your requests to get a response.
+An API_KEY is expected in the header of your requests to get a response from any endpoint that begins with `/api/`.
 Requests without an API key in header will be sent `401 Unauthorized`.

 Many endpoints expect a `user_id` field, as they are geared towards the Windows application.
 If you need to use one of these endpoints from the web, you can identify yourself as `anon` instead of providing a user_id.